The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021

-*Newlands College is a signatory to the Code and is compliant with the Education (Pastoral Care of International Students) Code of Practice 2016.
+*Newlands College is a signatory to the Code and is compliant with The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.

 When students from other countries come to study in New Zealand, it is important that those students are well informed, safe, and properly cared for.
 New Zealand educational providers have an important responsibility for international students' welfare.

-Newlands College has agreed to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice published by the Ministry of Education New Zealand.
+Newlands College has agreed to observe and be bound by The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 published by the Ministry of Education New Zealand.
 Copies of the Code are available on request from Newlands College International Office or from the NZQA website at Code of Practice.

 Complaints - DRS:Disputes Resolution Scheme

-If you have a complaint about Newlands College breaching the Education (Pastoral Care of International Students) Code of Practice 2016, follow the school's formal complaint process first.
+If you have a complaint about Newlands College breaching the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021, follow the school's formal complaint process first.